8 Opportunities for Holiday Giving in Washington, DC

 Building Bridges Across the River supports several projects that give families in Ward 7 and 8 access to arts education, career planning, as well as greater access to affordable healthy food and urban agriculture education.
 They accept donations year-round and usually host Christmas concerts to help with fundraising.
 No holiday events have been schedule yet but check their calendar for community events and consider supporting them this holiday season.

 Britepaths helps low-income families in Fairfax County not only navigate crisis situations but also work toward a better life.
 They take donations year-round but you can help spread extra cheer by sponsoring a family through their Holiday Program.
-You’ll collect items for a family meal plus gifts for children under 18.
-Make sure you sign up to sponsor by December 11.
-If you miss the deadline or can’t sponsor a whole family, you can donate any amount to help sponsor more families.
+Due to the pandemic, they won’t be able to offer their sponsor a family program but you can still donate to support families around the holidays.
+A donation as little as $25 can buy 2 children’s toy and $100 can support a full family for the holidays.

 Capitol Area Food Bank does not have specific holiday giving opportunities.
 However, their mission to keep the DC area feed is more important than ever.
 Not only do they help keep food on everyone’s table but they also help with nutrition information, urban gardening, and food access advocacy.
 Find opportunities to donate money or food plus volunteering.